kevinjalbert/kevinjalbert.github.io/source/articles/2017-01-31-simplify-the-styles-drop-the-distractions.md

 * [Javascript - Airbnb Styleguide](https://github.com/airbnb/javascript)
 * [Javascript - Google Styleguide](https://google.github.io/styleguide/jsguide.html)

 When picking a type of style, I recommend to just pick one of the already established styleguides.
-You might be tempted to start completly fresh and make your own styleguide individually or with other contributors.
+You might be tempted to start completely fresh and make your own styleguide individually or with other contributors.
 The problem with creating a fresh styleguide is that eventually there will be the discussion, _"I want the style to look like this"_, and there will be time wasted trying to make everyone happy (which possibly will never happen).
 When new developers get started in a codebase they might say, _"Why do we have the style like this?"_.
-This leads to a discussion regarding wheather or not the styleguide should be revised, which again is a potential waste of time.
+This leads to a discussion regarding whether or not the styleguide should be revised, which again is a potential waste of time.

 You can deflect all styleguide questions if you just select a community styleguide to begin with.
 These styleguides have already gone through rigorous discussions within the community.
 One more bonus of using a popular styleguide is that it is likely that other open-source projects are using the same styleguide.